mysociety/pombola/README.md

 We want the code to be easy to use for other installations, but currently there are some rough edges.

-We also intend to replace the `core` app's models with an external data store.
-This will be done using [PopIt](https://github.com/mysociety/popit) which is a project that we are currently working on.

 ## Acknowledgements

 We are very grateful for the funding that has made development